Sun-lab/asSeq/pipeline_1KGP/runRASQUAL/Readme.md

 2. create VCF file with allele specific counts

-a. count number of SNPs within a window - will be used as input for RASQUAL
++ a. count number of SNPs within a window - will be used as input for RASQUAL

-b. add snp level allele-specific counts from individual level files produced in step 1 to a vcf (stored in a separate folder) (for permutation data the modification is - petrurbing genotype data at each SNP)
++ b. add snp level allele-specific counts from individual level files produced in step 1 to a vcf (stored in a separate folder)
+(for permutation data the modification is - petrurbing genotype data at each SNP)

-c. save in binary format other required files if they don't exist yet: design matrix (X_ex.bin), matrix of offsets (K_ex.bin) and total read counts (Tcnt_ex.bin)
++ c. save in binary format other required files if they don't exist yet: design matrix (X_ex.bin), matrix of offsets (K_ex.bin) and total read counts (Tcnt_ex.bin)

 3. run RASQUAL

 Includes several mandatory options:

-a. it takes part of a VCF file as stdin (using tabix with a certain range)
++ RASQUAL takes part of a VCF file as stdin (using tabix with a certain range)

-b. -y - total read counts (Y matrix)
++ -y - total read counts (Y matrix)

-c. -k - offsets (K matrix)
++ -k - offsets (K matrix)

-d. -x - design (X matrix)
++ -x - design (X matrix)

-e. -p - number of columns in X-matrix
++ -p - number of columns in X-matrix

-f. -n - number of samples
++ -n - number of samples

-g. -j - row in Y-matrix corresponding to the jene that is to be tested
++ -j - row in Y-matrix corresponding to the jene that is to be tested

-h. -l, -m - technical parameters to ensure that enough space for fSNPs and rSNPs is dedicated (can just put number of rSNPs)
++ -l, -m - parameters suggesting to RASQUAL number of fSNPs and rSNPs (can put number of rSNPs for each of parameters)

-i. -s, -e - starting and ending points for exons of the gene (in order for a program to learn which SNPs to consider fSNPs with allele-specific counts)
++ -s, -e - starting and ending points for exons of the gene (in order for a program to learn which SNPs to consider fSNPs with allele-specific counts)

-j. -z - convert genome imputation quality score (R^2 or I^2) into allelic probability (AP)
++ -z - convert genome imputation quality score (R^2 or I^2) into allelic probability (AP)

-k. --force - force running the code even if it takes many SNPs.
++ --force - force running the code even if it takes many SNPs.

-l. --posterior-genotype - do posterior genotype update
++ --posterior-genotype - do posterior genotype update

-m. other options to consider (were used in simulations): --min-coverage-depth 0.0, --as-only, --population-only
++ other options to consider (were used in simulations): --min-coverage-depth 0.0, --as-only, --population-only

 note. initial VCF can be created form imputed data according to pipeline presented in step8 and step9 in: